quang-pham-dev/quang-pham-dev/README.md

 # 👋 Hi there!

-- 🔭 I’m currently working at [RestfulMind 📌](https://restfulmind.co/) as a Senior Software Engineer.
+- 🔭 I’m currently working at [Glo Digital 📌](https://glo.com/) as a Senior Software Engineer.
 - 🚀 I'm passionate about building products and making meaningful contributions to life through technology.
 - 🌱 I'm expanding my knowledge in AI and Machine Learning, focusing on practical applications in software engineering.